suusanp/stealth-health/m5/prototype.md

 We decided not to encrypt user preferences and fitness goals for a simple reason: it keeps the app fast and easy to use.
 This data isn't as sensitive as health metrics, so we chose a more straightforward approach.
 However, we're ready to ramp up security if needed.
 This decision was all about finding the right balance—keeping the app smooth and user-friendly, without painting ourselves into a corner security-wise.
 We've set things up so we can switch on encryption for this data down the line, should the need arise.

 ### Data Analytics and Privacy Implications
-  - Overview of algorithms used for health data analysis and their implications on user privacy. explain how we are managing what is computed based on the users data management preferences.
-Susan

 #### **Algorithms for Health Data Analysis**:
    - **BMI (Body Mass Index) Calculation**: This algorithm calculates BMI based on the user's weight (in kilograms) divided by the square of their height (in meters).
 It provides an estimate of body fatness.